 An option for every kitchen

 A stone backsplash is one of the most durable finishes for the application, and by sealing the tile with a natural stone sealer, most household cleanup chores will be similar in involvement to other surfaces like ceramic and glass tile.
 So whether your kitchen is used hard every day, or barely used at all, our Rock Panels make a great backsplash tile option.
+If you prefer the more traditional grout lines look, Lynia mosaic tile is a perfect option for your new backsplash.
+There are numerous different colors, tones, and textures between our lines, whether you are looking for rock panels, quartz, lava stone, or even a marble backsplash!

 Details make the Difference